This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Contrary to popular belief, most of us don’t start training as children.
 Aerial arts are practiced and performed by people of all ages, backgrounds, shapes and sizes, all skill levels, and all abilities, too.

-If you don’t already know, people are celebratingcurves in aerial arts on Instagram, on blogs, and elsewhere across the interwebs, not to mention at studio communities, schools, and performance venues around the world.
+If you don’t already know, people are celebrating curves in aerial arts on Instagram, on blogs, and elsewhere across the interwebs, not to mention at studio communities, schools, and performance venues around the world.
 There are countless plus size aerial artists who share the love of movement off the ground.

 curvy aerialist photo by @misslaurenmariee